mduu/DuerstCharging/README.md

 Tested:

 - The production system I use is a Raspberry Pi 3b (ARM 32bit) with latest *Raspberry Pi OS* (Debian-based)
-- For development it runs on Mac (Apple silivon)
+- For development it runs on Mac (Apple Silicon)

 ## Configuration